-The Project aims to support communities affected by armed conflict, other situations of violence or natural disasters to meet their urgent needs and work towards resilient recovery with the help of direct assistance, livelihood opportunities and agricultural support, and functioning community infrastructure.
+SCORE Component 3 aims to support communities affected by armed conflict, other situations of violence or natural disasters to meet their urgent needs in terms of access to agricultural inputs and essential household emergency items and access to basic services.
 Overall, activities are expected to result in positive environmental and social benefits.
 When communities experience multiple severe shocks, vulnerable communities often adopt unsustainable coping measures, such as reducing food intake, selling land or assets, or over-consuming natural resources in an unsustainable manner.
 Project activities aim to prevent the use of such negative coping strategies by vulnerable households.